-Hairy Vetch - normally planted in the fall, this biennial legume produces large amounts of organic matter and nitrogen early in the season, often used as a cover/green manure crop, often companion cropped with rye for overwinter cover, can become a serious weed problem, especially on farms producing wheat and other small grains.
+Hairy Vetch - organic seed is very limited due to 2021 weather.
+Normally planted in the fall, this biennial legume produces large amounts of organic matter and nitrogen early in the season, often used as a cover/green manure crop or companion cropped with rye for overwinter cover, but can become a 'noxious' weed problem on farms producing wheat and small grains.

-Viking 200 and 210 BMR Sorghum

-Sudangrass (BMR 6)- are both exceptional warmseason forage, producing large quantities of highly palatable and digestible forage.
+Viking 210 BMR Sorghum Sudangrass (BMR 6)- an exceptional warm-season forage, producing large quantities of highly palatable and digestible forage.
 Can be chopped, grazed or round-baled.
 Viking 210 has a juicier stem and is a longer season.
-Plant June - July for late summer/fall use.
+Plant June - July for early fall use.
 Works well in mixtures with small grains and peas.
 There is only a limited amount of organic seed, and then we will offer conventional untreated.

 'Climax' Timothy - a high quality, high-sugar grass for hay or pasture, works best with alfalfa or clover.
 Very winter hardy, tolerant of wet soils, but not very drought tolerant.
 Best for hay.
 If grazed, use care to prevent overgrazing.
+Organic seed in short supply.

-Japanese Millet - organic this year! upright, warm season annual grass with rapid growth, 2-3 possible cuttings, no danger of prussic acid poisoning, productive in heavy soils, protein 14-20%
+Japanese Millet - Upright, warm season annual grass with rapid growth, 2-3 possible cuttings for summer forage, no danger of prussic acid poisoning, productive in heavy soils, protein 14-20%.
+Organic seed in short supply.